Police And Fire Solicitations

 FACT - The person who telephoned you requesting a contribution was likely not a member of your local police or fire department.
 Almost all solicitation by telephone is done by for-profit, professional fundraisers, who sometimes keep as much as 90% of your contribution as compensation.
-In other words, for $100 to be given to the organization after the fundraiser's fee, you may have to contribute $1,000.
-Also note that some police and fire organizations, such as the Michigan Sheriffs' Association, never solicit donations by telephone and warn consumers to beware of aggressive telemarketing by callers who falsely claim to represent sheriffs.
+In other words, for every $10 you give, don’t be surprised if only $1 (or less) reaches a charitable program.
+Also note that some police and fire organizations never solicit donations by telephone and warn consumers to beware of aggressive telemarketing by callers who falsely claim to represent them.

 FACT - Some professional fundraisers have been known to imply that you will be better protected if you make a donation.
 For example, you may be told that emergency police or fire response to your house will be faster.
 You should immediately be suspicious of any organization making such a claim.
 The truth is that contributions to these organizations—or their fundraisers—will have no effect on the level of protection police and fire departments provide.